jraillard/css-quests/memos/flex.md

   - `column`: Items are placed top to bottom.
   - `column-reverse`: Items are placed bottom to top.

-- `order` property in order to ***appply individual order to one element***.
+- `order` property in order to ***apply individual order to one element***.
 Values can be both negative and positive integers.
 Default value is 0.

 - `align-self` property in order to ***align only one item vertically*** with same values as `align-items` :
   - `flex-start`: Item align to the top of the container.